sogebot/sogeBot/docs/filters/all.md

 `(list.!alias)` - will return list of your visible !aliases

-`(list.commands)` - will return list of your visible custom commands
+`(list.command)` - will return list of your visible custom commands

-`(list.!commands)` - will return list of your visible custom !commands
+`(list.!command)` - will return list of your visible custom !commands

 `(list.cooldown)` - will return list of your cooldowns (keywords and !commands)